aeonSolutions/AeonLabs-Home-Automation-Smart-Coffee-MAchine-Addon/README.md

 ## Download options
-Download this repository if you need the KiCad Files

-Or,

-Download the Gerber files in the release section of this repository
+Download this repository if you need the KiCad Files or, Download the Gerber files in the release section of this repository

 ## Liked it ?
 Get a Free PCB for yourself
 Send me your Device or hardware and i will design a custom PCB for it.
 Free of charge.
 Contact-me on WhatsApp or email for more info.